How to Know if You Have Permanent Nerve Damage Problems

 Inferior alveolar nerve damage causes a tingling sensation, burning ache, or numbness in the following:

 Although more rare, damage to the mental nerve causes extreme pain and even sensory paralysis in the lower lip.

 Permanent Nerve Damage Treatment at Advanced Endodontics

 When you reach the point where you need to have your wisdom teeth removed, don’t take a chance on a dentist who might not be as qualified to handle these complicated procedures.
-Contact Advanced Endodontics for information on the advanced procedures we offer.
+The endodontic specialists at Advanced Endodontics are devoted to saving your natural teeth with today’s most advanced and proven technologies.
+Our state-of-the-art dental facilities are conveniently located throughout Central Florida, with offices in Orlando, Clermont, Lake Mary, Winter Park and Port Orange.
+Contact us for information on the advanced procedures we offer.